Cheese Mochi: Echigo Seika’s Fluffy Puffed Rice Snack

-As you might already know, “Mochi (もち)” is a traditional Japanese plain white rice cake made of glutinous rice “Mochi-Gome (もち米)”.
+As you may already know, “Mochi (もち)” is a traditional Japanese plain white rice cake made of glutinous rice called “Mochi-Gome (もち米)”.

-Although cooked Mochi rice cake is usually chewy and very sticky, despite being made from Mochi Gome rice, this Cheese Mochi snack isn’t sticky at all, but super fluffy.
+Although cooked Mochi rice cake is usually chewy, stretchy, and very sticky, despite being made from Mochi Gome rice, these Cheese Mochi snack balls aren’t sticky at all, but super fluffy.

-Actually, for the texture, the name of the product includes the Japanese word “Funwari (ふんわり)” meaning “fluffy”.
+Actually, for the texture, the name of the product includes the word “Funwari (ふんわり)” meaning “fluffy” in Japanese.

-As this video shows, the Cheese Mochi snack is crusty on the outside and super fluffy on the inside.
-Therefore, once you pop the rice puff in the mouth, it pleasantly melts.
+As this video shows, the puffed rice snack Cheese Mochi is crusty on the outside and super fluffy on the inside, so once you pop the rice puff into the mouth, it pleasantly melts.

 In fact, the Echigo Seika Funwari Cheese Mochi is the fluffiest cheese snack I have ever eaten.
-What is better, in addition to being super fluffy, the Cheese Mochi rice puff has an addicting rich cheese flavor and is really yummy.
+In addition to being super fluffy, the Cheese Mochi rice puff has an addicting rich cheese flavor and is really yummy.

-So if you love cheese snacks, I highly recommend the Echigo Seika Funwari Cheese Mochi rice puff.
-It is available at many supermarkets in Japan.
+So if you love cheese-flavored snacks, I highly recommend the Echigo Seika Funwari Cheese Mochi rice puff.
+The product is available at many supermarkets in Japan.

-Finally, according to the ingredient list, the Cheese Mochi snack is made with vegetable fat and oil, Mochi Gome glutinous rice, cheese seasoning powder, salt, dextrose, sugar, cheddar cheese powder, trehalose, amino acid, and carotenoid.
+Lastly, for those of you who are interested in the ingredients, here is the label.
+According to that, the Japanese puffed rice snack Echigo Seika Cheese Mochi mainly consists of vegetable fat and oil, Mochi Gome glutinous rice, cheese seasoning powder, salt, dextrose, sugar, cheddar cheese powder, trehalose, amino acids, and carotenoid.